Glossary

 B2C

-A term used in reference to 'business-to-consumer'; generally used when referring a business which sells its products or services to a consumer.
+A term used in reference to 'business-to-consumer'; generally used when a business which sells its products or services to a consumer.

 Back Office Conversion